aarondall/MatroidActivities-M2/introductorySession.md

 	{0, 3, 5, 1, 2, 4, 6, 7, 8, 9 }.

-We will show that the dual matroid _M = N^\*_ is *interesting*, that is, that it is internally perfect (and hence satisfies Stanley's Conjecture) and that it is not in any of the classes of matroids for which Stanley's Conjecture was previously known to hold.
+We will show that the dual matroid _M = N<sup>*</sup>_ is *interesting*, that is, that it is internally perfect (and hence satisfies Stanley's Conjecture) and that it is not in any of the classes of matroids for which Stanley's Conjecture was previously known to hold.
 First we create _M_ and check that it is internally perfect with respect to the natural order on the ground set.

 	i62 : M = orderedMatroid dualMatroid N.matroid;